Headphones For Riding Onewheel – Get This (2023)

 The easiest and cheapest trick in the book is to use only one of your earbuds when commuting, leaving your other ear free to pick up the surroundings.

 The problem is that when using one ear you will lose the 3D stage of the surroundings making it hard to locate the traffic or when cyclists coming up behind you.
-Losing the capability to locate the direction sound is coming from is definitely nothing to recommend in busy traffic and hectic morning rushes.
+Losing the capability to locate the direction sound is coming from is nothing to recommend in busy traffic and hectic morning rushes.

 Another drawback is the loss of surround sound making this most suitable for podcasts and ebooks.